silliman/fabric-lab-IBM-Z/lab1.rst

  user	0m13.729s
  sys	0m1.255s
  bcuser@ubuntu16045:~/git/src/github.com/hyperledger/fabric$

+The *docker* argument to the *make* command will make several Docker images for you.
+Docker images are often based on other, pre-existing Docker images, and you will observe that some Docker images are downloaded for you from Hyperledger's public Docker Hub account.
+This is expected behavior.

+The *release* argument to the *make* command will compile Hyperledger Fabric binary executable files that can be run natively on Linux, outside of a Docker container.
+You will use some of those programs later in this lab so I am having you build them now.

 **Step 3.8:** Run *docker images* again and you will see several Docker images that were just created.
 You will notice that many of the Docker images at the top of the output were created in the last few minutes.